-The Gap: Value Held Captive
+The Gap: Value Held Captive (NYSE:GPS)

 We project the shares could double under decent conditions and, by 2022/2023, triple should the company's new chief executive officer prove to be a desperately needed change agent.

-The Gap (GAP) is a leading mass market clothing retailer operating through a variety of brands, including Athleta, Banana Republic, Gap, and Old Navy.
+The Gap (NYSE:GPS) is a leading mass market clothing retailer operating through a variety of brands, including Athleta, Banana Republic, Gap, and Old Navy.
 The last several years have generally been unkind to the company with Banana Republic and Gap reporting weak (or declining) revenues and poor profitability.
 The weakness has largely offset comparatively stronger growth at Athleta and Old Navy though, more recently, even these brands have reported deceleration with comparable sales in the last fiscal year coming in at +2% and -2%, respectively.
 The result has been a decade of minimal revenue growth and flat (if volatile) adjusted earnings per share even as the company generated robust free cash flows.

 Gap's challenges are myriad and persistent.
 Gap has tried for years - under various managements - to turn around its faltering fortunes with little tangible success despite generally favorable economic conditions.
 The company is now on its fourth chief executive officer in 15 years.
 The constant turnover in leadership has prevented development of a coherent and consistent strategy for a company in desperate need of one as shifting priorities have only yielded significant losses for shareholders.
 The coronavirus related store closures were the final straw sending the company's shares into a tailspin that reached a nadir after falling 70% in a month and a half.